 Green tea is much clearer in its benefits for weight loss than coffee.
 One thing is clear; green tea is safe and well studied.
 It has benefits in helping you lose weight.
 I drink it, and it helps me have more energy and feel full longer.
 I might have a cup right now.

 The bottom line: Green tea can assist with weight loss.
-It is more than just a zero-calorie drink because it appears to increase your metabolism and promote satiety.
+It is more than just a zero-calorie drink because it increases your metabolism and promotes satiety.